-Is this appetite for online art only linked to a long-term lockdown?
+Is this appetite for online art only a result of a long-term lockdown?
 Or does it herald the beginnings of a real upheaval in the way art is purchased?
 The new habits of social distancing imposed by the pandemic are likely to continue and to profoundly modify our way of consuming and thus purchasing artworks.
-The crowded fairs and vernissages where physical presence was needed not to miss any opportunity to acquire an original artwork will not reappear as in the past.
-The digitalization that is currently taking place with a forced move is envisaged as a deep and lasting transformation.
+The crowded fairs and openings where physical presence was needed not to miss any opportunity to acquire an original artwork will not reappear as in the past.
+The digitalization that is currently taking place with a forced move is seen as a deep and lasting transformation.
 Art dealers must find new solutions to maintain the link with collectors and to reach new art buyers.
 Online sales are therefore becoming an integral part of the art market and of the strategy of its players.

 What does the future hold for online sales?

-Thus, in a chaotic market disrupted by a complex and exogenous situation, art dealers are led to reinvent themselves and to digitalize their activities.
-Although the trend to buy art online has been increasing since 2015, it is expected to last, as it responds to the real needs of buyers, whose actions are spontaneous and immediate.
-While art market professionals must maintain their efforts to attract potential buyers to an already plethoric online offer, specialized platforms will be able to make the difference thanks to a selection of remarkable artworks and artists on a single place.
+Thus, in a chaotic market disrupted by a complex and exogenous situation, art dealers are forced to reinvent themselves and to digitalize their activities.
+Although the trend of buying art online has been increasing since 2015, it is expected to last, as it responds to the real needs of buyers, whose actions are spontaneous and immediate.
+While art market professionals must maintain their efforts to attract potential buyers to an already plethoric online offer, specialized platforms will be able to make the difference thanks to a selection of remarkable artworks and artists in a single place.

 *Art Basel & UBS report The Art Market published in March 2021.